Pearson-Higher-Ed/alerts/README.md

 **In order to utilize this successfully, you must have solid working knowledge of Facebook's React, a library for building composable user interfaces.**

+This starter kit implements best practices like testing, linting, bundling, and so on.
+It codifies a long list of decisions that you no longer have to make to get rolling.
+It saves you from the long, painful process of wiring it all together into an automated development environment and build process.

 ## Public or Private?

 Your first decision: Are you building a public (OSS) or private (internal only) component?
 By default, Origami